 You know that nagging feeling when when someone says something to you that you just can't shake?
 And, in the long run, you know it's not a big deal, but mentally, you can't let it go?
 Well, I am having one of those moments.
 Last month, I wrote, "Help!
-I'm Not Excited for My Wedding", which was also featured on Huffington Post, and one of the comments stuck with me.
+I'm Not Excited for My Wedding", and one of the comments stuck with me.
 Like, it's been nearly a month, and I just cannot let it go.
 I keep coming back to the article waving my hands in the air and swearing at the screen.
 The comment?
 Well, this woman said, "Are you kidding?
 It's not a full time job to plan a wedding and if it is, you're doing it wrong.
 Seriously, you've got to be kidding, it's not that hard."
 I know, right?
 What the fuck?
 (And, not for nothing, I'm curious what her wedding was like...)

 The thing is, bridey, the woman who wrote this comment?
 She's not alone.
 Several people believe that planning a wedding is easy, and that you must be doing it "wrong" if you're stuck.
 And, as somebody who has planned a gazillion weddings, I can tell you with absolutely certainty that there is nothing easy about planning a wedding.
 I mean...
 Forget the décor, logistics and the wedding gown...
 That's the easy part.
 That's the gravy.
 The full time job is balancing the precarious combination of family, money and anxiety.
 Right?
 That's the shit that makes planning a wedding difficult.
 That's the shit that takes on a life of its own.
 Now, does that give you the right to be an entitled, bridey bitch because things are challenging?
 No, but it does give you the right to raise your hand and ask for help; something I feel that brides should do more often.
 (Ahem...
 Hire a wedding planner!)